-There can be many different reasons that girlfriends might be controlling.
+There can be many different reasons that girlfriends and partners in general might be controlling.
 Psychologists have tried to understand controlling behavior in the context of romantic relationships for many years.
 With the research that they have done, they have discovered a few different reasons that you might have a controlling girlfriend.

-Some women are controlling.
-They can't control themselves or their environment, while other women are controlling because they have a fear of being betrayed or abandoned.
-In some cases, controlling girlfriends are narcissistic, which can lead to dangerous consequences.
-Regardless of the underlying reason for controlling behavior, experts agree that controlling girlfriends are after the same things.
-They don't feel good about themselves and others, and because of that, they want to control you so that you also feel inadequate.
+Some women can be controlling because they can't control themselves or their environments, while other women may be controlling because they have a fear of being betrayed or abandoned.
+In some cases, controlling girlfriends may live with narcissistic personality disorder.
+Regardless of the underlying reason for controlling behavior, experts agree that controlling girlfriends tend to be after the same things.

-What To Do When You Notice Signs of a Controlling Woman?
+What To Do When You Notice Signs Of A Controlling Girlfriend

-Before you entertain marriage with a controlling girlfriend, it is important that you set some hard boundaries about what behavior will and won't be accepted.
-Sit down with your girlfriend and let her know what behavior is controlling and troubling for you, and what you are willing to accept.
-If your girlfriend loves you and wants the relationship to move to the next level, she will be willing to make changes.
+Before you entertain the idea of marriage to a controlling girlfriend or partner, it can be important that you set some hard boundaries about what behavior will and won't be accepted.
+You might sit down with your girlfriend and let her know what behavior is controlling and troubling for you, and what you are willing to accept.
+If your girlfriend loves you and wants the relationship to move to the next level, she may be willing to make changes.

-Of course, these conversations are never easy to have.
+Of course, these conversations are not always easy to have.
 It can be difficult to articulate into words how you think and feel in a way that your girlfriend can understand.
-In these situations, it is a good idea for you and your girlfriend to go through relationship counseling.
-Especially if you are planning on eventual marriage, you want to talk to a licensed therapist to address these issues beforehand.
+In these situations, it can be a good idea for you and your girlfriend to go through relationship counseling.
+Especially if you are planning on eventual marriage, you may want to talk to a licensed therapist to address these issues beforehand.

-If you cannot find an affordable relationship counselor near you, there are other options.
-ReGain is an online counseling platform that specializes in relationship and marriage counseling.
-The licensed therapists on ReGain's network can help you, and your controlling girlfriend communicate better, learn healthy habits, and set important boundaries.
+If you cannot find an affordable relationship counselor near you, there are other options, such as online therapy platforms that specializes in relationship and marriage counseling.
+Working with a licensed therapist online can help you and your controlling girlfriend or partner communicate better, learn healthy habits, and set important boundaries.

-The great thing about ReGain is that it is an affordable and convenient solution.
-Most health insurance does not cover relationship counseling.
-It can also be difficult to find a day and time that both you and your girlfriend are available with the therapist's schedule if you are working with a traditional counselor.
-With online counseling like ReGain, you can work with a relationship counselor at a time that works for you because there are licensed therapists available at any time day or night, including on holidays.
-If you and your girlfriend want to take things to the next level but need to move past controlling behavior, you should contact ReGain today.
+The great thing about online therapy is that it is often an affordable and convenient solution, as most health insurance policies do not cover relationship counseling.
+It can also be difficult to find a day and time when both you and your girlfriend are available with the therapist's schedule if you are working with a traditional counselor.
+As this study explains, online couples therapy can be as effective as traditional face-to-face couples therapy, so please don’t hesitate to reach out and get the help you deserve.

 Frequently Asked Questions (FAQs)